fstark/mandelbrot65/README.md

 # How do I get it?

-This demo as been designed for Aberco/SiliconInsider Apple1 ROM card.
+This demo as been designed for Aberco/SiliconInsider yet-to-be-released Apple1 ROM card.

 If you want to use the demo standalone, use either the binary file: